Feel65/Skyblock-Extras-Alternatives/README.md

 - **Performance issues** - SBE is notorious for destroying your FPS.
 Their attempt at fixing it was blatantly stealing patcher fps features.
 - **Complex is a shitty human being** - illegally steals other people's work that they spent hundreds of hours on and makes money off of it.

+# EVEN IF YOU ALREADY BOUGHT SBE, DO NOT USE IT!

 Now that I saved you $5, consider giving that money to me instead.